nmslib/hnswlib/README.md

 #### C++ examples
 [See examples here](examples/cpp/EXAMPLES.md):
 * creating index, inserting elements, searching, serialization/deserialization
-* filtering during the search
+* filtering during the search with a boolean function
-* delete elements and reusing the memory of the deleted elements when new elements are being added
+* deleting the elements and reusing the memory of the deleted elements for newly added elements
 * multithreaded usage